-We will be keeping you updated with all changes and temporary closures to our services as a result of the spread of the Coronavirus pandemic in this section.
+We will be keeping you updated with all changes and temporary closures to our services as a result of the spread of the Coronavirus pandemic in this section of our website.

 Our number one priority is the thousands of adults and children who are reliant on us for essential services as we face this challenge as an organisation.
 Every decision we are making is made based on their needs.